 If the infection isn’t responding to antifungal drugs, then your doctor may recommend other medicines such as boric acid, nystatin, or flucytosine, which can be taken as a vaginal suppository.

-What if my yeast infection doesn’t respond to treatment?
+What if my vaginal yeast infection doesn’t respond to treatment?

-Sometimes, a yeast infection doesn’t clear up, even when you’re taking medication.
-If this is you, don’t panic—it could be because that particular medication doesn’t work on the type of yeast that’s causing your infection.
+Sometimes, a vaginal yeast infection doesn’t clear up, even when you’re taking medication.
+If this is you, don’t panic — it could be because that particular medication doesn’t work on the type of yeast that’s causing your infection.

-The majority of yeast infections—up to 90%, in fact—are caused by a type of Candida called Candida albicans (C. albicans), but there are other strains that can overgrow in the same way.
-These include Candida glabrata (C. glabrata), which is responsible for around 5% of cases, plus C. tropicalis, C. parapsilosis, and C. krusei, among others.
+Most yeast infections — up to 90% — are caused by Candida albicans (C. albicans), but other strains can overgrow in the same way.
+These include Candida glabrata (C. glabrata), responsible for around 5% of cases, plus C. tropicalis, C. parapsilosis, and C. krusei, among others.

 Treating different strains of Candida

-When an infection is caused by a yeast other than C. albicans, it’s clinically labeled as a “complicated infection”.
-This means that your doctor may suggest different types of treatment, including a longer or higher-strength dose of medication, or that you should take different medicines together.
+When a yeast infection is caused by a fungus other than C. albicans, it is considered a "complicated yeast infection".
+In this case, your doctor may recommend different types of treatment, such as a longer or higher-strength dose of medication, or a combination of different medicines.

-Taking treatment for the wrong yeast might also explain why your infection keeps coming back.
+Taking treatment for the wrong yeast might also explain why your vaginal infection just keeps coming back.
 It’s always best to check in with your doctor if your yeast infection isn’t responding to treatment.
-It may be the case that your symptoms are being caused by something else, such as cytolytic vaginosis (CV)—when “good” bacteria overgrow—which can also be itchy and cause vaginal discharge.
+It may be the case that your symptoms are being caused by something else, such as cytolytic vaginosis (CV)— when healthy bacteria overgrow — which can also be itchy and cause vaginal discharge.

-There's no sure-fire way to prevent a yeast infection from happening, and how effective any precautions are can depend on individual factors—including your medical history and sexual behaviors.
-However, here are some common factors that can cause Candida to overgrow.
+There's no surefire way to prevent a yeast infection from happening, and how effective any precautions are can depend on individual factors — including your medical history and sexual behaviors.
+However, here are some common risk factors, that can cause Candida to overgrow.

 Antibiotics